 If you still are having a hard time making enough milk, you can try supplements.
 There are prescriptions that your physician can give you and there are also herbal supplements that work.

 Fenugreek is an herbal supplement that has been around for ages.
 Some say it can begin to help a mother produce more milk within a couple of days of taking the supplement.
 This is remarkable for anyone who is looking to increase their supply quickly.
-Fenugreek comes in all sorts forms.
+Fenugreek comes in all sorts of forms.
 There are capsules, teas, gummies, seeds, powder, and even smoothies that you can buy.
 Check out our detailed article about Fenugreek here!

 You can also make or buy lactation cookies.
-The active ingredients in these cookies are the brewer’s yeast, flaxseed, oatmeal, and wheat germ.
+The active ingredients in these cookies are brewer’s yeast, flaxseed, oatmeal, and wheat germ.
 You can buy lactation cookies at nearly any store or you can buy them online and have them shipped right to your door while you are in your pajamas.
 If you are looking to make them yourself, try this recipe from countrycleaver.com.
-They add in coconut, dark chocolate and chopped walnuts which just happen to be a few of my favorite ingredients in baked goods.
+They add in coconut, dark chocolate, and chopped walnuts which just happen to be a few of my favorite ingredients in baked goods.

 If you are looking to increase your supply, you will want to make a schedule and stick to it.
 You will want to try to breastfeed every 2-3 hours, if not more often.
 If you work and cannot breastfeed that often, be sure to use a breast pump and pump your breastmilk until your breasts are completely empty.
 When using a breast pump, try leaving the pump on for a few minutes after all of your milk has been expressed.
 This will send signals to your brain that your baby needs more milk.
 Your body will, therefore, begin to produce more milk for your baby.